The Mothers-in-Law: Characters

-Desi Arnaz, who produced and directed the show, appeared in four episodes, using his Ricky Ricardo accent and trademark mispronunciation of words to full effect.
-He appeared as a matador named Raphael Delgado y de Acha III, whom the wives had called as a result of a wrong number, and became somewhat of a family friend.
+Desi Arnaz, who produced and directed the show, appeared in four episodes as a matador named Raphael Delgado y de Acha III, whom the wives had called as a result of a wrong number, and became somewhat of a family friend.

 This is one of the rare occasions in which the characters had the same first names as the actors portraying them.
 In the first season, the notable exception was Deborah Walley who played Suzie.
 In the second season, Richard Deacon played Roger C. Buell – replacing Roger C. Carmel – and joined Deborah in that distinction.

+As well, Kaye Ballard's real name was Catherine Gloria Balotta; the maiden name of the character she played on this show was Katherine Josephina Balotta.

 Production

 The majority of the episodes were written by series creators Madelyn Davis and Bob Carroll, Jr., who had worked with series producer Desi Arnaz on I Love Lucy.
 Unlike most sitcoms of the era, The Mothers-in-Law was filmed before a live audience; standard practice at the time was to film an episode on a closed set and add a laugh track during post-production.
 However, a laugh track was still used to “sweeten” audience reactions or fill in gaps of missed punchlines.